kenchuks44/Kubernetes-Observability-with-EFK-Stack/README.md

 ![image9](https://github.com/kenchuks44/Kubernetes-Observability-with-EFK-Stack/assets/88329191/6b67a298-c7d8-44f8-ae81-c3b94af34edf)

 ## Step 3: Installing Fluent Bit
 Firstly, we add the Fluent Bit Helm Repository:
 ```
 helm repo add fluent https://fluent.github.io/helm-charts
 ```

 Next, we configure fluentbit.
 Before installing the Helm chart for Fluent Bit, it’s essential to configure the Fluent Bit to correctly access Elasticsearch, which may be part of your EFK (Elasticsearch, Fluent Bit, Kibana) stack.
 To do this, we need to set up a configuration file.
 Here, we obtain the values file for Fluent Bit and save it in YAML format:
 ```
 helm show values fluent/fluent-bit > fluentbit-values.yaml
 ```

-This command retrieves the default configuration values for Fluent Bit and saves them to a file named fluentbit-values.yaml.
-We can then modify this file to tailor Fluent Bit's configuration to your specific Elasticsearch setup and logging requirements.
+Next, we make changes to this file to suit our specific Elasticsearch setup and logging requirements.
 Once configured, we then proceed to install Fluent Bit using Helm with our custom settings.
 ```
 .........
 .........